 Zinc-220 Side Effects

-Note: This page contains side effects data for the generic drug zinc sulfate.
-It is possible that some of the dosage forms included below may not apply to the brand name Zinc-220.
+Note: This document contains side effect information about zinc sulfate.
+Some dosage forms listed on this page may not apply to the brand name Zinc-220.

 For Healthcare Professionals

 Applies to zinc sulfate: compounding powder, intravenous solution, oral capsule, oral tablet.

 Gastrointestinal side effects of zinc sulfate (the active ingredient contained in Zinc-220) when taken in large doses have included diarrhea, abdominal cramps, and vomiting, usually within 3 to 10 hours of dosing.
 The symptoms go away soon after discontinuation.[Ref]

 Respiratory side effects have included losing sense of smell in patients who use nasal sprays containing zinc.[Ref]

 - Check interactions